 Honda City Sixth Generation (2014-2019)

-The Pakistani market skipped 6th Generation City and is continuing with the 5th Generation.
+The Pakistani market skipped 6th Generation back in 2014 and got it yesterday in five variants.
 The 6th Generation was launched in 2014 in the international market.
 This generation was totally redesigned and made different from the previous generation.
 The car front grille merging with headlights gives it a bold look, and the bumper has greatly improved the look of the car.

 The features which were not offered in the previous generation include auto climate control, rear AC vents, eight speakers, electronic stability control, variable stability assist (VSA), and Bluetooth audio.
 The 1.5L engine delivers different power levels depending upon the engine technology.

 The facelift was given to 6th Generation in 2017 with the introduction of LED headlights with DRLs, LED taillights, and revised front grille.
 A new hybrid version was introduced in Japan and Malaysia.
-In Pakistan, Grace is being used as a hybrid version of the Honda City 6th Generation.
+It is pertinent to mention that Pakistan got this facelift of Honda City 6th Generation yesterday.
+However, the Honda Pakistan has not offered features like electronic stability control, variable stability assist (VSA), LED headlights, and LED rearlights.

 Honda City Seventh Generation (2019-present)

-Pakistan never got to see the 6th Generation; the World has moved to 7th Generation.
+Pakistan has just seen the 6th Generation; while the World has moved to 7th Generation.
 The sales of the 7th Generation began in November 2019.
 The 7th Generation City comes with a 1.0L turbocharged three-cylinder engine with CVT.
 A 1.5L hybrid variant is also expected to be offered in this generation.

 The main features include a power sunroof, automatic climate control, auto headlamps, auto wipers, power-adjustable driver’s seat.
 As for safety, a full complement of 6 airbags, ABS, traction control, hill hold assist, speed alerts, a reverse parking camera with sensors are available.